kevinding0218/InterviewDocuments/Q and A/Kotlin.md

 	// if you use above without initializing, it will throw UinitializedPropertyAccessException
 	```
 	- lazy: It initializes variable only when it is required for the first time.
+There are certain classes whose object initialization is very heavy and so much time taking that it results in the delay of the whole class creation process.
 	```
 	private val githubApiService : GithubApiService by lazy {
 		RetrofitClient.getGithubApiService()